jkoren/adopt-a-drain-medford-ma/README.md

 After you have obtained the key, you will need to set it as an environment variable.

     heroku config:set GOOGLE_MAPS_KEY=your_maps_api_key

+    medford note #12 - you also need: heroku config:set GOOGLE_MAPS_JAVASCRIPT_API_KEY=your_maps_api_key

 medford note: #10
-need to update .env file to include:
+for dev box to work, need to update .env file to include:
 GOOGLE_MAPS_JAVASCRIPT_API_KEY=(your key)
 SECRET_KEY_BASE=(your key)